keu/docs/software/kubectl.md

 ```
 There is a release for Astronomer (`single-chimp`) and postgres (`cautious-seal`) in the `datarouter` namespace.

-### Deploying New Airflow Instances
+### Creating new Airflow deployments

-If you navigate to the Software UI and create a new Airflow deployment, it will create a new helm release in a new namespace.
+If you navigate to the Software UI and create a new deployment, it will create a new helm release in a new namespace.

 ```bash
 root@orbiter helm ls